djuseeq/Nextion_FreeRTOS/README.md

 # Nextion_FreeRTOS
-Library for using the Nextion display with freeRTOS, mainly for my learning purpose and for fun I'm trying to get familiar with freeRTOS and STM32 MCU-s
+Library for using the Nextion display with freeRTOS, mainly for my learning purpose and for fun.

+I'm trying to get familiar with FreeRTOS and STM32 MCU-s